Abjad/abjad/docs/source/first_steps/windows.rst

 Windows
 =======

-Abjad install instructions are tested on MacOS and Linux.
+Abjad install instructions are tested on macOS and Linux.

-Interested in maintaining install instructions for Abjad on Windows? :ref:`Let us know.
+Interested in maintaining install instructions for Abjad on Windows? :ref:`Get in touch.
 <appendix-community>`